Inhaled Corticosteroids Overview and Practice Questions Vector

 88. What is the early asthmatic response?

-The early phase of an asthmatic reaction occurs during 15 minutes to 1 hour.
+The early phase of an asthmatic reaction occurs within 15 minutes to 1 hour.

-89. What are the four symptoms that, in an acute state, the asthmatic patient will exhibit?
+89. What are the four symptoms that an asthmatic patient will exhibit in an acute state?

-90. What are the three types of corticosteroid hormones produced by the adrenal cortex?
+90. What does the adrenal cortex produce the three types of corticosteroid hormones?

 91. What is the corticotropin-releasing factor (CRF) produced by?

-92. What is caused by the use of oral steroids for long periods?
+92. What is caused by the long-term use of oral steroids?

-93. What must be done with patients with adrenal suppression who cannot be abruptly withdrawn from oral corticosteroids and placed on an aerosol dosage?
+93. What must be done for patients with adrenal suppression who cannot be abruptly withdrawn from oral corticosteroids?

-The aerosol should be started while the oral drug is slowly tapering off.
+The aerosol should be started while the oral drug is tapered off gradually.

 94. What do glucocorticoids exert?